-- closed hospitals

-- pediatric hospitals

-- · hospitals with less than five records in all conditions/procedures in this report
+- hospitals that closed, merged into other facilities, or recently opened - pediatric hospitals - hospitals with less than five records in all conditions/procedures in this report - hospitals with extensive data errors

 See Appendix Table C for detailed information.
 Although data and analyses specific to these facilities were not displayed in the HPR, their valid, adult (≥ 18 years of age) records were retained in the reference database (unless noted otherwise) for the statistical analyses.